Are you invited to a wedding? And are you petite? This is the guide to help you understand what to wear to a wedding if you are petite.

 Here, it is important to reinstate that weddings are a classy affair and not the perfect occasion to add an overwhelming amount of sparkle and ornamentation to your look.
 And if you must sparkle, why not add a subtle pair of sparkly diamond studs and a sleek diamond bracelet to your wrist?
 You can also seal the deal with nothing more than a pair of chunky statement earrings.

 Read more on “7 Smart Ways to Style Accessories if you are Petite“.

 Believe it or not, this mistake happens more common than you think.
 You would think guests would all take the time to read the invitation and plan what to wear to the wedding accordingly, right?
 Not always the case.
 Wedding guests could fail to read the invitation dress code and end up embarrassing themselves by failing to pick out the right style to match the dress code.
 You see, their wedding day is a very special day for the couple who has invited you to share their happiness and joy, and the least you can do for them is follow the dress code mentioned on the invitation card when you are contemplating what to wear to the wedding.

 For instance, if the wedding is a black tie affair, you are expected to wear a cocktail dress or a ravishing evening gown.
-If the dress code is white tie, a sharply tailored jumpsuit, a ball gown and a silk slip dress would be fabulous.
+If the dress code is cocktail attire, a sharply tailored petite jumpsuit or a lace midi dress would be fabulous.
 And if the wedding is a daytime affair, a flared skirt, a summery dress or a summertime suit would be flawless.